demisto/content-docs/content-repo/extra-docs/packs/Prisma-Cloud.md

 The Prisma Cloud incident layout contains the following tabs:

-- **Case Info** tab - Provides the analyst basic information for  the Prisma Cloud alert:
+- **Case Info** tab - Provides basic information for the Prisma Cloud alert:
 ![image](https://user-images.githubusercontent.com/43776787/129566665-3d176386-0532-43e1-bfd3-c9e61c1993f7.png)

 - **Investigation** tab - Provides a more detailed view of the incident, including the violated policy information, the violating resource details, specific alert rules that triggered the incident, and a list of remediation actions recommended by the Prisma Cloud team for handling the policy violation.